yambo-code/yambopy/docs/source/tutorial.rst

 Parallel Bethe-Salpeter (MoS\ :sub:`2`)
 -----------------------------------------------------------------

-In this tutorial we will show how you can paralelize the dielectric function calculation in separate jobs for a BSE optical absorption spectra calculation.
+In this tutorial we will show how you can paralellize the dielectric function calculation in separate jobs for a BSE optical absorption spectra calculation.

 The idea is that in certain clusters its advantageous to split the dielectric function calculation in smaller jobs (one for each q-point) that can run at the same time.
-Using the `yambo` paralelization you can separate the dielectric function calculation among many cpus using the variable `q` in `X_all_q_CPU` and `X_all_q_ROLEs`.
-The issue is that you still need to make a big reservation and in some cases there is load imbalancement (some nodes end up waiting for others).
-Splitting in smaller jobs can help your jobs to get ahead in the queue and avoid the load imbalancement.
+Using the `yambo` parallelization you can separate the dielectric function calculation among many cpus using the variable `q` in `X_all_q_CPU` and `X_all_q_ROLEs`.
+The issue is that you still need to make a big reservation and in some cases there is load imbalance (some nodes end up waiting for others).
+Splitting in smaller jobs can help your jobs to get ahead in the queue and avoid the load imbalance.
 If there are many free nodes you might end up running all the q-points at the same time.

-**The idea is quite simple:** you create an individual input file for each q-point, submit each job separatly, collect the results and do the final BSE step (this method should also apply for a GW calculation).
+**The idea is quite simple:** you create an individual input file for each q-point, submit each job separately, collect the results and do the final BSE step (this method should also apply for a GW calculation).

 **1. Ground State**

-The groundstate calculation for MoS\ :sub:`2` is made in a similar fashion as the previous examples.
+The ground state calculation for MoS\ :sub:`2` is made in a similar fashion as the previous examples.
 If some of the steps are already calculated you can tell the script not to run them using for example:

 .. code-block:: bash